rskbansal/cruXipher/Canine Curiosities/README.md

 # Canine Curiosities
 - Used dirsearch on url: https://canine-curiosities.vercel.app to find [url/app.js](https://canine-curiosities.vercel.app/app.js)  .

-- Found token from [url/forget](https://canine-curiosities.vercel.app/forget) and then uses 'cux' as user-agent to retrieve flag from [url/fact](https://canine-curiosities.vercel.app/fact) .
+- Found the token from [url/forget](https://canine-curiosities.vercel.app/forget) and then used 'cux' as user-agent to retrieve flag from [url/fact](https://canine-curiosities.vercel.app/fact) .

 - Used the following command in terminal :
     ```